Marjorie Arnfield: Biography

 The first poem, "Silence is Very Loud", refers to a visit Smith made to Arnfield's new studio after Arnfield's death, and to her old studio.
 The second, "Death of a Painter, for Marjorie" talks about Arnfield's unique vision, her ability to see in a landscape something that no one else could see.
 The title of the collection, "Woman Surprised by a Young Boy," refers to a painting by the English artist Eileen Cooper.

 Awards

 She was awarded the MBE in 2000, the year before her death, for her "services to art".
 In 2002–03, Ron Arnfield commissioned a professional photographer to scan much of her work, including her sketchbooks.
 A CD-ROM, Marjorie Arnfield, A Digital Library, was also produced.

 Death

 She died on 26 April 2001 in Nottingham, aged 70.
 In keeping with her Christian faith, her funeral service took place at Southwell Minster, Nottinghamshire.
-She was survived by her son, Robin, and her husband, Ron (who died in 2006).
+She was survived by her son Robin and her husband, Ron (who died in 2006).

+Her other son Nick Arnfield displayed distinct talent as an artist.
+Nick studied Architecture and Art History at King's College, Cambridge and then became an art teacher.

+While at Cambridge, Nick reorganised the King's College student art group and held weekly art classes at King's art room.
+He was also the King's student representative at Kettles Yard and exhibited his own work at King's.